Spektrum DX7 Programming Notes

 Mike Shellim, 21 Jan 2007

-Tx, Rx and ServosThe Spektrum DX7 is the first full-range 2.4 GHz system to hit the market.
-I wrote a review in the April issue of RCMW, and found it to be a reasonably well featured system (if not quite as flexible as some other 7-channel radios), nicely constructed, and with a rock solid radio link.
+Tx, Rx and ServosThe Spektrum DX7 is the first full-range 2.4 GHz radio control system for R/C modellers.
+I reviewed it in the April issue of RCMW, and found it to be a well featured system (if not quite as flexible as some other 7-channel radios).
+It is nicely constructed, and provides a rock solid radio link.

-Downsides were the poor balance of the box, rather archaic programming (though by no means worse than some other Far Eastern radios), and the need to install two receivers in the model.
+Downsides are the poor balance of the box, rather archaic programming (though by no means worse than some other Far Eastern radios), and the need to install two receivers in the model.

-The virtually interference proof spread spectrum link is what makes it so attractive, however, and the set has become very popular here in the UK.
+The spread spectrum data link is very robust however, and as a result the set has become very popular here in the UK.

 Here are some programming notes which owners may find useful.